kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 If you aren't citing a specific page, simply omit the comma and page number, leaving just the citekey inside square brackets.
 Like this: `[@friedmanDefiningEthnographicFilm2020]`

 The Pandoc Reference List plugin provides autocomplete suggestions from your Zotero library when you start typing the "@" symbol and author name.
 (Remember to manually add the square brackets around the reference!)
+And if you aren't in "source view" the plugin will make the reference appear as if they are formatted, just like Zotero does in Word.
+(In "source view" you will still see the raw code as shown above.)

 The plugin also displays a sidebar with fully formatted references.
 ## Export